 In addition, due to the insufficiency of national savings in relation to investment and tax revenues in relation to public expenditures, throughout the history of modern Greece, with the partial exception of the 1950s and 1960s, periods associated with easy access to international borrowing led to excessive external borrowing and debt and, ultimately, external debt crises and / or defaults.

 One of their key features of emerging economies is that domestic savings are often insufficient to finance domestic investment opportunities.
-Emerging economies, like many developed ones, resort to borrowing from the international money and capital markets whenever they can to finance the investment required and to promote their economic growth.
-However, unlike large developed economies, the international debt of small emerging economies is usually in foreign currency and not in their own currency.
+Emerging economies, like many developed ones, resort to borrowing from the international money and capital markets whenever they can, in order to finance the investment required and to promote their economic growth.
+However, unlike large developed industrial economies, the international debt of small emerging economies is usually in foreign currency and not in their own currency.
 This has happened in the case of Greece as well, throughout its history of the last 200 years.

 High external borrowing in foreign currency makes an economy vulnerable if conditions or even expectations in the international financial markets change.
 If international investors start to believe that a country may not be able to continue servicing its foreign debt and that it may default, they will stop financing it, which causes a foreign debt crisis, even if the country is in fact solvent.
 Foreign currency loans or expiring foreign currency bonds are not renewed or, if renewed, international investors demand higher returns, causing debt service costs in foreign currency to rise.
 This can lead to an external debt crisis or even a default.
 In a developed economy that borrows in its own currency, this is not the case, because it always has the option to issue domestic currency to repay its debts.